robotframework/robotframework/utest/README.txt

 All the content in the 'utest' folder is under following copyright:

-  Copyright 2008-2013 Nokia Siemens Networks Oyj
+  Copyright 2008-2014 Nokia Solutions and Networks

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.